Setting Global Research Priorities for Private Sector Child Health: A CHNRI Exercise

 - Analyze results

 The process engages experts from programmatic, research, donor, government, policy, and implementation backgrounds to participate in this process.
 Our private sector CHNRI included nearly 90 participants from diverse backgrounds.
 Together, participants submitted over 150 research priorities that we refined to a final list of 50 questions for evaluation.
-The finalized list of top research priorities will be disseminated through a journal article and webinar.
+The finalized list of top research priorities was disseminated through a journal article and webinar.

 Learn more about our child health work.